When to Use an SEZ

-- SEZs can play a powerful role in attracting investment, generating jobs, supporting industrialization, and facilitating trade, and are most effective when problems faced in the wider economy are unlikely to be solved at a national level or in the medium-term (and even then, cheaper or more targeted options may still exist).
+- They are most effective when challenges in the wider economy (e.g., trade barriers) are unlikely to be solved at a domestic level or in the medium term (and even then, cheaper or more targeted options may be preferable).

-- For SEZs to succeed, there must be a commercial case for investment based on sufficient scale of opportunity and sustainable sources of competitiveness.
-This means they cannot rely exclusively on fiscal incentives (which can overcome certain barriers, but are rarely the main driver of investment decisions).
+- For SEZs to succeed, there must be a commercial case for investment.
+In other words, they cannot rely exclusively on fiscal incentives.

 - Special Economic Zones in Africa: Comparing Performance and Learning from Global Experience (Thomas Farole)

 - Breaking out of Enclaves Leveraging Opportunities from Regional Integration in Africa to Promote Resource-Driven Diversification (Gozde Isik, Kennedy Opalo, Perrine Toledano)

 Breaking out of Enclaves Leveraging Opportunities from Regional Integration in Africa to Promote Resource-Driven Diversification

 This report explores the relationships between extractive resources, regional integration, and economic diversification.
 It discusses the ...